justkoru-txc/knotes/README.md

-# knotes
-The best online notes app you can find on the internet
+# KNotes - The best Quick Notes app

+A quick notes app easy to use with a lot of functions!
+Chick [here](https://notes.korustudios.net/) to access it in Spanish.

+**Available functions:**

+Note creation